Heather Jones

 Heather D. E. Jones (born October 8, 1970) is a former field hockey player from Canada, who represented her native country at the 1992 Summer Olympics in Barcelona, Spain.
 There she ended up in seventh place with the Canadian National Women's Team.

-Born in Edmonton, Alberta, Jones attended the University of Alberta, competing for the Pandas Field Hockey team from 1988-94.
+Born in Edmonton, Alberta, Jones attended the University of Alberta, competing for the Pandas Field Hockey team from 1988 to 1994.